 The risk is increasing, and it's increasing every year.

-Catastrophe rick Catastrophe risk analyst Karen Clark told CBS News correspondent Michelle Miller.
+Catastrophe rick catastrophe risk analyst Karen Clark told CBS News correspondent Michelle Miller.

 So we got two babes here, two chicks.

-It could cause horrible, horrible.
+Why, it could cause horrible, horrible.

-And you know it's overdue.
+And you know, it's overdue.

 It's overdue.